aa29zzjj/Project-2-Client-Server/README.md

 Third, when you run EchoClientUDP.java, provide it with either the correct port (of the real server) or the port that Eavesdropper is listening on.
 That is, it will work with either 6789 or 6798.

 Eavesdropper is an active attacker.
-It will always append a &quot;!&quot; symbol to any message that the client intends to send to the server (except the halt message, which it leaves unmolested).
-This is the only addition that our Eavesdropper makes to the message.
-If the client sends the message &quot;hello&quot; the server will receive and echo the string &quot;hello!&quot;.
-The eavesdropper is careful to remove the &quot;!&quot; when it forwards the server's reply back to the client.
+If the client sends a string containing the word &quot;like&quot; the eavesdropper will replace the word &quot;like&quot; with the word &quot;dislike&quot;.
+The eavesdroppr will not bother with the string &quot;like&quot; if it is included as a substring of another word, such as &quot;dislike&quot;.

-The Eavesdropper will note when a client makes a request to halt.
-If that occurs, the eavesdropper does not add &quot;!&quot; to the message.
-It leaves that particular message alone.
-And the Eavesdropper does not halt when the client says &quot;halt!&quot;.
-It displays the message to its console as usual and simply passes the &quot;halt!&quot; message on to the server.
-The server will respond and then halt.
+If the client sends the message &quot;halt!&quot; then the server will respond, as usual, and then halt execution.
 The client will halt when it hears from the server.
 Our malicious player runs forever.
+And it displays everything it sees to its console.

 :checkered_flag:**On your single pdf, make a copy of your documented EavesdropperUDP.java program.

 :checkered_flag:**Make a screenshot showing your client, server, and eavesdropper consoles.
 The shot will show a few lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
 It will also show the eavesdropper console - showing the entire interaction between the client and the server.
 On your single pdf, label this screenshot as "Project2Task1ThreeConsoles".
 Be sure to show the client using port 6789 (correct server) and 6798 (malicious player).
-The idea is to provide screenshots that demonstrate that the client works against both servers.**
+The idea is to provide screenshots that demonstrate that the client works against both servers.
+You also need to show the word &quot;like&quot; being replaced with the word &quot;dislike&quot;**

 In the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
 We are doing that only in Tasks 0 and 1.
 In the remaining Tasks, the server is left running - forever.
 In the remaining tasks, we are not using an eavesdropper.